waleedkhalid95/CITS5503_Sem2/Labs/CITS5503_Template_Labs1-5.md

 This command installs Docker on the instance, enabling container management.

 ### [2] Start and Enable Docker
+I started Docker and enabled it to run on boot with the following commands
 ```
 sudo systemctl start docker
 sudo systemctl enable docker